 Griff is our Legal and Policy Officer.
 He joined Big Brother Watch in July 2017.

 Prior to joining Big Brother Watch Griff worked as a litigation paralegal, took on employment and social security cases for the Free Representation Unit, and volunteered for Reprieve and Liberty.
 He has also previously volunteered for the Lambeth Law Centre and at Toynbee Hall’s free legal advice clinic, giving legal advice and assistance to the local communities.
-He studied law at the University of Bristol and LSE, focusing on human rights, counter-terrorism and media law.
+He studied law at the University of Bristol and LSE, focusing on human rights, counter-terrorism and criminal law.